 Step 3: Model the Historical Process

-- Distribute the Guatemalan Coup Document Analysis Sheet (RS#04)
+- Distribute the Guatemalan Coup Document Analysis Sheet (RS#03)

-- Have students read the sample source (RS#05 Source 1 - Official CIA Document, October 1952
+- Distribute and have students read the sample source (RS#04 Source 1 - Official CIA Document, October 1952, and complete the section for Source 1 on the analysis sheet.

 - As a class, identify and discuss the text, context, and subtext for the source.
 Review definitions, if necessary: